gbotta7/pgkmc/README.md

 The genome is streamed in chunks and its k-mers are extracted and inserted into a partitioned hash table, where they get counted.

+When genotyping centromeres, pgkmc reads a FASTA/FASTQ file and, based on some fixed and already detected SNP-mers, it moves down in a decision tree to genotype each chromosome. **Centromere genotyping (`pgkmc clust`)**

 ---